gtieng/sql-challenge/README.md

  - Titles (employee id, title, from date, to date)

 ## Understanding Data Relationships
 In order to completely understand the given data, an Entity Relationship Diagram (ERD) is a useful figure to draft before diving in.
 Here, we can see that the `Employee id` is one of the most valuable keys of content with ways to connect together 4 of the 6 tables in our database.
-Meanwhile, information stored in tables like `Salary` and `Titles` have no other avenue to the larger databased without the `Employee id` key.
+Meanwhile, information stored in tables like `Salary` and `Titles` have no other avenue to the larger databases without the `Employee id` key.
+\
+\
 ![](https://github.com/gtieng/sql-challenge/blob/master/EmployeeSQL/sql_erd.001.png)

 ## Setting Up Database Tables
 After an ERD is established, a schema can be drafted.
 This technical diagram informs how tables should be set up in the database with identifications for primary and secondary keys, as well as the datatypes of each column within each table.
+\
+\
 ![](https://github.com/gtieng/sql-challenge/blob/master/EmployeeSQL/sql_schema.004.png)

-Below is an example of SQL the code to insert the `employees` table along with the names of its columns into our database.
+Below is an example of SQL code based on the schema to insert the table `employees` along with the names of its columns into our database.
 Note here that there are datatypes representing integers (`int`), dates (`date`), strings with variable lengths (`varchar`), and strings with set lengths (`char`).

 ```
 CREATE TABLE employees (